CederGroupHub/MaterialParser/README.md

 ### Pipeline overview

-Material Parser runs as a pipeline of default, pre- and post-processing blocks.
+Material Parser runs as a pipeline of default, pre- and post-processing modules.
-Default block of the pipeline process chemical formula and converts into a chemical structure.
+Default module of the pipeline process chemical formula and converts into a chemical structure.
-Preprocessing blocks deal with an input material string, separate relevant information from an input string and fill it into an output chemical structure.
+Preprocessing modules deal with an input material string, separate relevant information from an input string and fill it into an output chemical structure.
-Postprocessing tools augment chemical structure with any other information that can be found in a surrounding text.
+Postprocessing modules augment chemical structure with any other information that can be found in a surrounding text.

-The current version of Material Parser package includes the following preprocessing tools:
+The current version of Material Parser package includes the following preprocessing modules:
  * ``PhaseProcessing`` - gets information about material phase if it is presented in the string, e.g. for "P2-Na2/3(CoxNi1/3-xMn2/3)O2", "P2" will be separated and stored in the structure while the rest of the string will be sent down the pipeline.